 Professor Vincent joined the faculty at Barnard in 1968; was tenured in 1972 and became Professor of Anthropology in 1974.
 She retired in 1995.
 She also held visiting professorships at Hunter College, the University of Cape Town, and The New School, and served as the president of the Association of Political and Legal Anthropology from 1981-1982.
 Her research focused on political authority and transition in East Africa and the proletarianization of peasants, and she did groundbreaking work within anthropology on emergent nation states.
 Visibility and invisibility were also of longstanding interest to her, as evidenced in her later work on the Irish famine and the then-emergent AIDS epidemic in Africa.

 Barnard honors her significant contributions to this important field and extends heartfelt condolences to the many students, colleagues and friends whose lives she touched.
-As further tribute, a memorial statement will be read at an upcoming faculty meeting in the fall of 2018.
+A memorial will be held on Sunday, December 2, at 2:00pm in Sulzberger Parlor; please RSVP by Nov.
+15 to Prof. Nan Rothschild.